-Several staff members are currently studying towards an accreditation or qualification.
+We currently have one teacher studying towards an accreditation or qualification.

 We are fortunate that Miss Maher and Mrs Maguire are Inspectors for the Diocese of Westminster.
 This means that each term, they inspect other Catholic schools – grading them on the quality of the religious education, alongside how the school promotes our Catholic way of living.